ejholmes/metaforce/README.md

 **HEAD**

-* The `describe` method now caches the results to minimize latency. `describe!` cane be used to force a refresh.
+* The `describe` method now caches the results to minimize latency. `describe!` can be used to force a refresh.

 **0.3.0.alpha** (January 29, 2012)